androidWG/downmixer/docs/index.md

 # Getting started

 ## Commands
 Downmixer is a library first.
-The `download` command specified below is purely for testing and conevience.
+The `download` command specified below is purely for testing and convenience.

 * `downmixer download [spotify-id]` - Download a Spotify song to the current directory.